-The President of the ECHR has entrusted the management of the SCN to the Jurisconsult.
-Under his supervision, the SCN continues to develop and is becoming a broad and effective exchange network.
+The President of the ECHR has entrusted the management of the SCN to the Jurisconsult of the ECHR.

-The guiding principles of the SCN are set out in its Charter, which is accepted by each superior court on joining the Network.
-The Jurisconsult has also drawn up the Network’s Operational Rules, which will be developed in consultation with the SCN member superior courts.
+- The guiding principles of the SCN are set out in its Charter.
+The Operational Rules describe the functioning of the Network.
+They evolve in consultation with the member courts.

 - SCN Annual Report outlines the activities and achievements of the SCN in the last year.

 On 8 June 2018 the Court held the second Focal Points Forum of the SCN (Superior Courts Network).

 Representatives from 59 different courts from 33 countries met each other and their Registry counter parts (SCN Focal Points) for a one-day working session which includes the entry into force of Protocol No. 16 and its practical implementation, as well as an afternoon of discussions....

 The SCN Focal Points Forum took place on 8 June 2018 in the Human Rights Building of the European Court of Human Rights in Strasbourg.

 This was the second gathering of the SCN Focal Points, both from the national member courts and from the ECHR Registry.
 It provided its members with the opportunity to exchange and thereby further enhance the ongoing dialogue and consolidate cooperation.

 The President, the Registrar, the Deputy Registrars and the Jurisconsult of the ECHR attended the Forum.
 The agenda comprised a presentation on the entry into force of Protocol No. 16 and its practical implementation, with the participation of Tim Eicke, ECHR judge elected in respect of the United Kingdom.